Symbol Distributions in Semantic Communications: A Source-Channel Equilibrium Perspective: Prior Work

 \section{Prior Work}

 Deep learning-based end-to-end optimization has been successfully applied to semantic communication systems.
 The foundational work~\cite{bourtsoulatze2019deep} introduced DeepJSCC, which directly maps images to in-phase and quadrature-phase (I/Q) symbols via neural networks.
 This approach demonstrates superior reconstruction quality compared to conventional systems and ensures graceful performance degradation, maintaining acceptable image quality even in low SNR regimes without the need for retransmission.
-Subsequent research validates these semantic systems through hardware prototypes~\cite{yoo2022real, yoo2023role, ding2024adaptive, liu2022real, yoo2025bridging}, demonstrating their robustness in real-world wireless environments.
-However, these studies primarily concentrate on system-level performance metrics and implementation feasibility, treating the neural encoder largely as a black box.
-Consequently, the fundamental mathematical properties of the learned symbol distributions remain unanalyzed.
+Subsequent research validates these semantic systems through hardware prototypes~\cite{yoo2022real, yoo2023role, ding2024adaptive, liu2022real, yoo2025bridging}, demonstrating robustness in real-world wireless environments.
+However, the black-box nature of the learned encoder makes it difficult to incorporate practical hardware constraints in a principled way~\cite{yoo2025bridging}, which can lead to performance degradations in over-the-air deployments~\cite{yoo2022real, yoo2023role, ding2024adaptive, liu2022real, yoo2025bridging}.

-The architecture of DeepJSCC draws significantly from advances in learned image compression~\cite{balle2016end,balle2018hyperprior,cheng2020learned}, where neural networks optimize the rate-distortion trade-off.
-In this context, prior works typically define the rate as the entropy of a quantized latent representation intended for entropy coding.
-This latent distribution is often modeled using a simple factorized density~\cite{balle2016end}, hierarchical Gaussian priors~\cite{balle2018hyperprior}, or more flexible Gaussian mixture models~\cite{cheng2020learned}.
-Accordingly, the optimization objective is formulated as a Lagrangian function combining image distortion and the entropy of the quantized latents.
-While this rate-distortion framework serves as the training objective for these source coding-oriented models, our work adopts a different perspective.
-We utilize the Lagrangian formulation not merely as a training loss, but as a theoretical tool to derive and explain the parametric distribution of continuous-valued channel symbols, which are intended for direct analog transmission rather than digital entropy coding.